 Remember that the Tom Clark Student Lounge is located a short distance from the library entrance, and is a comfortable place to eat full meals and non-library friendly foods.

 - Access to TALLONS, the Library's online catalog, is available through computers on every floor of the Library.

 - Computers available for public use are on the 2nd floor.
 Use of the public computers is limited to 60 minutes.
 Patrons engaged in legal and academic research have priority.

-- The Computer Learning Center is reserved for law students.
+- The Tarlton Tech Desk and computer lab are reserved for law students.

 - Laptops may be used anywhere in the Library.
 Many carrels throughout the Library have electrical outlets.
 Wireless access is available throughout the Library.

 - All computer users must adhere to the University's Acceptable Use policy.

 Cell phones should be set on vibrate or silent mode while you are in the library.
 Cell phone calls should be made or received in the library’s 2nd floor entry area, the 3rd floor student lounge, or the 4th floor elevator area.
 Please do not make or receive calls in other areas.

 Please do not leave personal belongings unattended.
 The Library is not responsible for loss, theft, or damage to personal items.